• Skip to primary navigation

 This means we can use whole rolled oats for the base which adds fiber, protein, and other nutrients.
 The oat flour replaces any need for regular flour which, especially in most store-bought pancake mixes, is just bleached, highly refined all-purpose flour.

-Overhead view of a blender including batter for the banana oat blender pancakes
+Overhead view of a blender that is making the blender pancake mix for the banana oat blender pancakes

 How To Make Blender Pancakes